 Moths are members of the order Lepidoptera, but these mostly nocturnal creatures are often in the shadow of the brighter, day-flying butterflies.
 New Zealand has fewer than 20 butterfly species ...

 In this activity, students set up and walk a transect to observe and record butterfly sightings.
-Butterfly sightings are then recorded on the Monarch Butterfly New Zealand Trust website.
-Modify ...
+They act as citizen scientists to monitor changes in the local environment.
+Modify this activity ...

 In this activity, students place small stickers (tags) onto caught or newly emerged monarch butterflies and release them into the environment.
 The tag number, information about the butterfly and ...